“Erotic and grief-stricken, ministerial and playful, Brown offers his reader a journey unlike any other in contemporary poetry.” —Rain Taxi

 “Brown’s poetry might be perceived as a speech act, an attempt to fight back against hate in its many guises.” —Glint Journal

-Jericho Brown grew up in Louisiana and worked as a speechwriter for the Mayor of New Orleans before earning his Ph.D. in Literature and Creative Writing from the University of Houston.
-He has published poems in The Nation, The New Yorker, The New Republic, and The Best American Poetry.
-He is the recipient of the Whiting Writers Award and fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Radcliffe Institute at Harvard University, the Bread Loaf Writers’ Conference, and the Krakow Poetry Seminar in Poland, and was a finalist for the Lambda Literary Award, the Thom Gunn Award, and the Hurston Wright Poetry Prize.
-He also holds an M.F.A. in Creative Writing from the University of New Orleans and graduated magna cum laude from Dillard University.
+Jericho Brown grew up in Louisiana and worked as a speechwriter for the Mayor of New Orleans before earning his PhD in Literature and Creative Writing from the University of Houston.
+He also holds an MFA in Creative Writing from the University of New Orleans and graduated magna cum laude from Dillard University.
 Brown is an Associate Professor in English and Creative Writing at Emory University and lives in Atlanta, Georgia.

 “Jericho left almost a week ago and I am still receiving emails from students and faculty about how he has changed their lives.
 They have fallen in love with poetry all over again.
 He was affable, intellectual, professional, and powerful.
 We are so honored to have been graced by his light and the beauty of his words.” —Dr. Kalenda Eaton, Arcadia University

-Jericho Brown is the recipient of a Whiting Writers Award and fellowships from the Radcliffe Institute for Advanced Study at Harvard University and the National Endowment for the Arts.
-His poems have appeared in The New Republic, The New Yorker, and The Best American Poetry.
-His first book, Please (New Issues 2008), won the American Book Award, and his second book, The New Testament (Copper Canyon 2014), won the Anisfield-Wolf Book Award and was named one of the best books of the year by Library Journal, Coldfront, and the Academy of American Poets.
-He is an associate professor in English and creative writing at Emory University in Atlanta.
+Jericho Brown is the recipient of a Whiting Writers’ Award and fellowships from the John Simon Guggenheim Foundation, the Radcliffe Institute for Advanced Study at Harvard University, and the National Endowment for the Arts.
+Brown’s first book, Please (New Issues 2008), won the American Book Award.
+His second book, The New Testament (Copper Canyon 2014), won the Anisfield-Wolf Book Award and was named one of the best of the year by Library Journal, Coldfront, and the Academy of American Poets.
+His poems have appeared in The New York Times, The New Yorker, The New Republic, Buzzfeed, and The Pushcart Prize Anthology.
+He is an associate professor of English and creative writing at Emory University.